Minocrisy/Vidocrisy/memory-bank/progress.md

 - User feedback will be incorporated throughout the development process
 - Cost-effectiveness is a priority throughout implementation
 - The system should be designed for extensibility to incorporate additional AI services in the future
+- UI/UX improvements have been implemented consistently across all pages
+- Next focus will be on fixing TypeScript errors in test files, applying performance optimizations to critical components, running tests, and finalizing documentation